tonybaloney/pycharm-security/doc/github.md

 You can customize the severity.
 Save the inspection profile with the name "**Security**" (or similar), by clicking on the cog and choosing **Copy to Project**.

 Make sure the inspection profile is checked in to your git repository for the plugin to use it.
+They are usually saved into `.idea/inspectionProfiles/`.